 Launched in the early 1980s, the Palace on Wheels was the first luxury train of its kind to operate in India and it remains the most popular, covering a route that ticks off an amazing number of stops in just a week.
 Some of the furnishings are showing slight signs of age, but this doesn’t detract in any way from the overall experience, delivered by highly trained, unfailingly courteous staff.

-The highly varied, 7-night PoW route begins in Delhi, then proceeds to Jaipur and the tiger reserve of Ranthambore.
+The highly varied, 7-night PoW route begins in Delhi, every Wednesday and proceeds to Jaipur and the tiger reserve of Ranthambore.
 From there you head south to the region’s largest fort, Chittaurgarh, then on to Udaipur, before crossing the Thar Desert to Jaisalmer.
 The Blue City, Jodhpur, is next, followed by the world-famous bird reserve at Keoladeo and, finally, Agra, where you visit the Taj Mahal.

 The lavish dining car on board the Palace on Wheels